Common MySQL Performance Bottlenecks and How to Fix Them

 The innodb_buffer_pool_size parameter is one of the most important settings for InnoDB performance.

 Recommendation: For dedicated database servers, setting innodb_buffer_pool_size to 50-75% of available RAM is a common starting point.
-However, this depends on your server's workload and other services running on it.
+Some systems can run higher, but only if the operating system is not swapping and connection memory is under control.

 Example my.cnf configuration: